finncyr/finncyr/README.md

 ----

-- 🎓 student of th cologne
+- 🎓 student of TH Cologne
 - 💻 founder of [eSports Cologne](https://esport.cologne)
 - 🎷 coding with jazzy music